varnish/tinykvm/README.md

 TinyKVM userspace emulator library
 ==============

-TinyKVM is a simple, slim and highly specialized userspace emulator with _native performance_.
-It is highly embeddable and with only 10k LOC, has an unbelievably tiny attack surface.
+TinyKVM is a simple, slim and specialized userspace emulator library with _native performance_.

-TinyKVM is designed to execute request-based workloads in high-performance HTTP caches and web servers.
+TinyKVM is designed to execute regular Linux programs and also excels at request-based workloads in high-performance HTTP caches and web servers.

 KVM is the most robust, battle-hardened virtualization API that exists right now.
-It is only 60k LOC in the kernel, and it is the foundation of the modern public cloud.
-TinyKVM does not exercise the full KVM API, as it does not use any virtualized devices.
+It is only 40k LOC in the kernel, and it is the foundation of the modern public cloud.
+TinyKVM uses only a fraction of the KVM API.

 ## Userspace Emulation